pxslip/db-studio/docs/self-hosted/cli.md

 by setting how you want the data to be written to the terminal.
 We currently support three formats, `table` (the default one), `json` and `yaml`.

-This makes it easier to parse and use data from Directus with other tools like `jq`, `yq`, `grep` or any other tools that accepts data from `stdin`
+This makes it easier to parse and use data from d9 with other tools like `jq`, `yq`, `grep` or any other tools that accepts data from `stdin`

 It's also worth mentioning that everything is data.
 Try for example running `directusctl --help --format=json`.